 I regard any such demand for partisan representation on the Bench to be entirely misconceived.
 Unlike parliaments, which are elected by popular vote in order to represent all the various strata of society, the Court is not supposed to "represent" those strata from which the Justices originate or any stratum, but to uphold the rule of law toward everybody without any distinction whatsoever.
 It is true that every judge brings along his or her individual load of convictions and predilections, but then the art of administering Justice lies in the facility to keep aloof from any such private notions and to muster maximal objectivity.
-I am glad to report that our Supreme Court Justices have always excelled as practitioners a constitutional ("basic") law as follows: "there is no rule over a judge in the performance of judicial duties save only the rule of law."
-To fortify such independence from the ruling Executive, judicial salaries and pensions are determined by a permanent parliamentary committee.
-Soon after the establishment of the Court, the newly appointed Justices protested against the rank they had been accorded in the echelon of dignitaries of the State.
-After prolonged discussions it was eventually agreed that the President of the Court should rank immediately following the Speaker of the Knesset (who follows the Prime Minister), and the Justices following the Cabinet ministers and preceding members of the Knesset.
-The Justices who led this crusade strongly believed that judicial independence presupposed high judicial rank; their fight was not for personal honors but for institutional status.
+I am glad to report that our Supreme Court Justices have always excelled as practitioners of that art.